zomux/tree2code/README.md

 ## Download pre-processed WMT14 dataset with parsed CFG trees

+We parse the target-side CFG trees with Stanford parser and segment the words using sentencepiece.
+As parsing the whole dataset is extremely time-consuming, we recommend you to just download the pre-processed dataset instead of parsing it by your self.

 -1.
 Create `mydata` folder if it's not there
 ```
 mkdir mydata